 This course provides a minimum of 90 hours of hands-on, supervised experience in an approved program for young children.
-Emphasis is placed on performance of daily duties which are assessed by the College instructor and the cooperating teacher.
+Students will develop a portfolio documenting experiences gained during this course.

 Students must have an active pediatric and adult CPR/First Aid/AED Certification and a DHR criminal background check.